glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 ### Defining the Piston Classical Dynamics

 An inline piston's movement is constrained by its vertical axis.
-Updating a piston's theta (in radians) updates the piston pin's x and y position (in meters) and its bearing x and y position (in meters).
+Updating a piston's theta (in radians) updates the piston pin's y position (in meters) and its bearing x and y position (in meters).
 The conrod (connecting rod) length (in meters) and crank throw (in meters) are effectively constants.

 ```